macdonmc/BroadwayTweets/README.md

 # BroadwayTweets
 I wrote this program to help me figure out which current Off-Broadway shows are well liked.
-Many shows find fame/a path to Broadway through social media (such as Be More Chill), so I though that Twitter would be a good way to collect this information.
+Many shows find fame/a path to Broadway through social media (such as Be More Chill), so I thought that Twitter would be a good way to collect this information.
 Additionally, this program may tell us more about which shows are more likely to make it to Broadway (those which come out with a higher popularity score).

 # How it works